-24. R. and L. are a husband and wife from Honduras.
-Their children, P. and T., will be derivatives on their applications for asylum and they are also independently eligible for asylum.
-R., L., P., and T. speak Spanish and live in Chicago, IL.
+29. R. and L. are a husband and wife from Honduras.
+Their children, P. and T., will be derivatives on their applications for asylum.
+R., L., P., and T. speak Spanish and live in Chicago, Illinois.
 (19-0138764) (19-0138767) (19-0139752) (19-0139755)

 R. owned a dental practice in Honduras and L. worked as a teacher.
 In early 2019, members of the Mara 18 (M18) gang started extorting L. and one of her sons, and threatening to kill them if they did not pay.
 When L. refused the gang's demands, gang members began threatening R. and threatening to kill the entire family if they continued to refuse to pay extortion fees to the gang.
 R. reported the threats to the police in Honduras, but the police did not investigate and the family was unable to obtain protection from the gang.
 Fearing for their lives, R., L., their two daughters fled to the United States in 2019.
 L.'s is currently in Honduras, living in hiding from the gang.
 Although R., L., P., and T. were each issued a Notice to Appear (NTA) by the Department of Homeland Security (DHS) when they entered the United States, their NTAs have not yet been filed with the Immigration Court.
 Unless and until their NTAs are filed with the immigration court, USCIS has initial jurisdiction over their applications for asylum.
 USCIS must receive R. and T.'s skeletal applications for asylum by June 1, 2020.
-If their NTAs are filed with the immigration court, the family's pro bono attorneys should plan to file independent applications for asylum for P. and T. with the immigration court prior to the merits hearing in order to preserve all possible forms of relief.
 All affidavits and supporting materials to their case will be due one week prior to their asylum interview, which will likely occur 4-6 weeks after filing, unless their NTAs are filed with the immigration court.